yonDest/Text-Editor/README.md

 - Submit a pull request
 - Or, just to chat!

-Your contributions are always welcome!
+Your contributions are always welcome